javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter1.md

 to be read in any `.ePub` compatible reader (iPad tablets, iPhone phones, most Android tablets and phones and every e-book reader except Amazon Kindle).

+Run the following command to generate a Kindle-compatible e-book:

+    [cli]
+    $ ./book publish the-origin-of-species kindle

+Inside your book's `Output/` directory you'll find a new `kindle` directory with a file named `book.mobi`.
+This is the e-book version of your book, ready to be read in any Kindle reader or Kindle application.
+The MOBI conversion is performed with a free third-party application named [KindleGen](http://amzn.to/kindlegen) that you must install before generating Kindle-compatible books.

 Lastly, run the following command:

     [cli]